Skip to main content

 0.00

-Only attendance records where the 'Reason for Absence' has an 'Acceptable' flag of 'N', or where no reason for absence has been defined, will be included.
+Only attendance records where the 'Reason for Absence' has an 'Acceptable' flag set to 'NO' (N), or where no reason for absence is defined, will be included in the export.

-The 'Acceptable' flags for 'Absence Reasons' can be configured on the 'Absentee Reasons' tab in Student Admin > Attendance > Setup Information > Attendance Setup.
+The 'Acceptable' flags for 'Absence Reasons' can be configured in TASS.web Student Admin > Attendance > Setup Information > Attendance Setup on the 'Absentee Reasons' tab.

-Click here for more information on Saving Configurations.
+Click here for more information on Saved Configurations.

 To use a previously saved report configuration, select it from the 'Use a Previously Saved Configuration' picklist and click 'Next'.